Graduate Institute on Engagement and the Academy

-- Your academic CV.
-This should be no longer than 2 pages and should include a) your projected date of graduation and your final degree; b) a list of academic accomplishments, including presentations, publications, exhibits, and teaching assignments, and c) your current contact information (mailing address, phone, and email), academic department, and advisor’s name.
+- An Academic CV: This should be no longer than 2 pages and should include a) your projected date of graduation and your final degree; b) a list of academic accomplishments, including presentations, publications, exhibits, and teaching assignments, and c) your current contact information (mailing address, phone, and email), academic department, and advisor’s name.
 Send your CV as a PDF to email@example.com.
 Be sure your name and email address appear at the top of the first page.

-- A confidential letter of support from a faculty member.
+- A confidential letter of support from your faculty advisor: Provide a confidential letter of support from your faculty advisor.
 This should address: a) your standing in your graduate program, b) the value of the Graduate Institute to your present and future teaching and research, and c) your potential for collaborative, publicly engaged teaching and/or scholarship.
 [For a definition of public scholarship, see below.]
-Your faculty member should email this letter directly to firstname.lastname@example.org.
+Your faculty advisor should email this letter directly to firstname.lastname@example.org.

-- A confidential letter that addresses your abilities or potential abilities to work as partner with a community organization or work experience with public engagement.
-Consider asking a faculty member, a mentor, or a supervisor in a volunteer position to address: a) the viability of your proposed project, b) your potential to bring this project to fruition, and c) your ability to work with a community partner.
+- An optional confidential letter that addresses your abilities or potential abilities to work as partner with a community organization or work experience with public engagement: This letter might come from a faculty member, a mentor, or a supervisor in a volunteer position.
+It can address any or all of the following: a) your potential to bring this project to fruition, and b) your ability to work with a community partner, and c) a) the viability of your proposed project.
 Please have this letter emailed directly to email@example.com.

-- Tell us about your past involvement as a student, teacher, and/or scholar with publicly engaged scholarship, volunteerism, service learning, or community activism.
+- EXPERIENCE: What is your past involvement as a student, teacher, and/or scholar with publicly engaged scholarship, volunteerism, service learning, or community activism?
+(See definition below.)
 What skills have you built in these areas?

-- Explain how your background and experiences relate to your interests in publicly engaged scholarship.
+- DIVERSE PERSPECTIVE: How does your background and life experiences relate to your interests in publicly engaged scholarship?
 We are particularly interested in how you could bring a unique and diverse perspective to the Institute.

-- Explain how participation in the Obermann Graduate Institute will benefit you personally and how it will benefit The University of Iowa and/or a scholarly community of which you are a member.
+- PATH FORWARD: Explain how participation in the Obermann Graduate Institute will benefit you personally and how it will benefit the University of Iowa and/or a scholarly community of which you are a member.

 Note: It may prove useful to you and those writing letters on your behalf to consider this three-part definition of public scholarship from Imagining America, a coalition organization to which the Obermann Center actively belongs: